imadelh/Neural-CDE/README.md

 # Interactive Conditional Density Estimation with Neual Network

-This project create a dashboard to simulate density of observations (x,y) and train neural networks to estimate the conditional density p(y/x) (with aceess to hyper-parameters and training live).
+This project create a dashboard to simulate observations (x,y) from a joint distribution p(x,y) and train neural networks to estimate the conditional density p(y/x) (with access to hyper-parameters and training live).

+Live version : https://nn-cde.imadelhanafi.com
 Blog post (for math details) :
-Live version : https://nn-cde.imadelhanafi.com

 **Important**: It is advised to run the code locally and don't rely on the live version as it is just for illustration purpose only.
 There may be some performance issues when multiple users are training models on the same time.
 The service is host on 1 machine (8vCPU with 8GB memory) with the ability to train 4models concurrently.